garden-io/garden/docs/reference/commands.md

 | -------- | -------- | ----------- |
   | `key` | Yes | The key of the configuration variable.
 Separate with dots to get a nested key (e.g. key.nested).

+### garden delete environment

+Deletes a running environment.

+This will trigger providers to clear up any deployments in a Garden environment and reset it.
+When you then run &#x60;garden configure env&#x60; or any deployment command, the environment will be reconfigured.

+This can be useful if you find the environment to be in an inconsistent state, or need/want to free up resources.

+##### Usage

+    garden delete environment

 ### garden deploy

 Deploy service(s) to your environment.